What UK goods vehicle operators need to do to carry out international road haulage if there's a no-deal Brexit.

 Display GB stickers

-Display a GB sticker on the rear of your vehicle.
+Display a GB sticker on the rear of your vehicle and trailer.
 Do this even if you have a number plate which includes the GB identifier.

 Vehicle and trailer insurance